Pencilfish: Complete Care Guide (Nannostomus spp.)

 Pencil fish are egg scatters that don’t provide any care for their young; the eggs are laid, fertilized, and hatched, leaving the fry to fend for themselves.
 For the best results, a breeding tank is recommended.

 This breeding tank should be dimly lit with a dark substrate and plenty of aquatic plants.
 A sponge filter will keep the aquarium clean and oxygenated without the threat of sucking up babies.
 When ready, move a group of pencil fish to the aquarium.
-This is necessary as it can be very difficult to tell males apart from females.
+This is necessary as it is very difficult to tell males apart from females.

 Slowly adjust the water temperature to about 84° F. Feed a high-protein diet.
 Eventually, males should start to intensify in color.
 Females may begin to deposit their eggs among the leaves, which will then be fertilized by the male.

 It is strongly recommended to remove the adult pencil fish from the aquarium once the eggs have been laid.
 The eggs hatch and fry and become free-swimming after about a week.
 The fry should be able to sustain itself on the microorganisms available in the tank, especially if a sponge filter is available.
-However, crushed-up fish flakes may also be offered.
+However, crushed-up fish flakes also be offered.

 Eventually, the fry will be able to be removed from the breeding tank.